 Add half a cup of baking soda to the second washing cycle.

 Mixing vinegar with bleach is not a good idea.
 This combination has the potential to produce toxic gases.

 Tea Tree Oil

-Tea tree oil may be one of the most effective treatments for fungal and mould removal.
+Tea tree oil may be one of the most effective treatments for fungal and mold removal.
 When compared to other cleaning solutions, the oil may appear to be a costly expenditure at first.
-A little concentrated container, on the other hand, can last you for several mould eradication sessions.
+A little concentrated container, on the other hand, can last you for several mold eradication sessions.

 The quality of this essential oil might vary greatly from one brand to the next.
 As a result, be certain that the oil you buy is pure, not synthetic, and free of additives.
 Otherwise, you risk getting various kinds of greasy stains on your clothes.

 - Combine one teaspoon of tea-tree oil with one cup of boiling water to make a paste.
 Fill a spray container halfway with the mixture.